nxarch/nxarch/packages/ng-nest/README.md

 > A Nx plugin to integrate a NestJS server with a server side rendered Angular application.

-From a conceptual view the NestJS server incorporates an Angular Universal application that will be reached on specified routes.<br>
+From a conceptual point of view the NestJS server incorporates an Angular Universal application that will be reached on specified routes.<br>
 The server uses the AngularUniversalModule provided by [`@nxarch/nest-nguniversal`](https://github.com/nxarch/nest-nguniversal).
-The setup for both application can be tedious and error-prone.
+The setup for both applications can be tedious and error-prone.
 This library takes care of the entire setup and provides an executor for a good DX.

 <p align="center">